| (This article was originally published in the WFC Programme

 as the entire Peacehaven team mobbed the scorer right by the dugout.
 2-1

+to Peacehaven.
 Back to the restart, where the ball was played back to

 Paul Kennett.
 Looking up to see the Peacehaven team getting back into